-The customer gets more ice cream, while paying less for shipping, while the retailer drives more sales, and ships more efficiently.
+The customer gets more ice cream, while paying less for shipping, while the retailer drives more sales, and receives accurate rates.
 It’s a rare, true, win/win.

 Ultimately, the best box packing strategy is the one that works with your warehouse’s functionality.
-Whether you simply need to find the smallest box possible for efficiency, or want to get creative with shipping discounts on multiples of certain products via Master Packing Boxes, the ShipperHQ platform can make it happen.
+Whether you simply need to make sure rates match your fulfillment costs, or want to get creative with shipping discounts on multiples of certain products via Master Packing Boxes, the ShipperHQ platform can make it happen.

-The flexibility and sophistication of Packing Rules mean retailers can customize every fine detail of their shipping automation.
-The Best Fit Algorithm, paired with the virtually limitless options for custom rules, means every package will ship correctly and efficiently with no manual intervention.
+The flexibility and sophistication of Packing Rules mean retailers can get more accurate rates.
+The Best Fit Algorithm, paired with the virtually limitless options for custom rules, also means every package will ship correctly and cost efficiently with no manual intervention.

 Chat with a shipping expert today to learn how packing rules can take your shipping strategy up a notch.